jefmeijvis/cornucopia.dotnetlab.eu/data/author/jef-meijvis/index.md

 ---

 # Jef Meijvis
-Jef Meijvis is responsible for the Cybersecurity unit of dotNET lab.
+Jef Meijvis is unit director for the Cybersecurity unit of dotNET lab.